zbchristian/huawei_hilink_api/README.md

 This ensures, that the session is closed and access tokens are cleared.
 The option `save` allows to save the session data to a file and resume with the next call to `_initHilinkAPI`.
 This only works for the next minute.
 This is recommended, if multiple calls within a short time are foreseen.

-Be aware, that each shell script runs in a separate shell environment.
+Be aware, that each shell script runs in a separate environment.
 You need to close the API before leaving the script.
 Otherwise the communication might still be open and a new access is blocked for a while!

 ## Available functions